The Big Money Game

 The first series was presented by Laura Woods.
 The Big Money Game returned on 13 June 2009 for a second 13-week series with Derek Mooney as presenter.
 Within a few weeks, Ciarán Hyland, the Wicklow Gaelic footballer, had won €124,000 during an appearance on the game show.
-The third season, also with Derek Mooney presenting, commenced on 5 June 2010.
+The third season, also with Derek Mooney presenting, returned on 5 June 2010.
 Derek Mooney stepped down as presenter in 2011; he was succeeded by Brian Ormond and Sinead Kennedy.

 On 17 August 2013 edition, Ormond's wife Pippa (née O'Connor) stood in for Sinead Kennedy, who was attending her close friend's wedding.

 The show was cancelled in 2014.
-The series on RTE Player for 60 years of television Christmas 2021.